Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Although Open Source Silicon is in its infancy we are currently seeing a number of projects being designed, tested, and for the most ambitious ones, even taped out with some proven silicon already in the wild.

+{{< figure
+	src="silicon_proven.jpg"
+	caption="Silicon proven RISC-V SoC made as part of wafer.space run 1.
+Yes, it runs Linux."
+>}}

 That said, the vast majority of the most ambitious projects are predominantly [RISC-V SoCs](https://www.crowdsupply.com/baochip/dabao).

 Surprisingly, there has been much less interest in building open hardware for networking equipment.

 Well .. unsurprisingly actually … networking equipment is far less "sexy" than CPUs and has thus received much less attention from the open source community.
 On the other hand, this means there's a huge untapped boulevard of projects open to anyone with more time than common sense to build open source networking equipment chips!

 Because, on the other side of the great silicon divide, the world of open source networking equipment is actually quite rich, both in terms of its flourishing software ecosystem and the open PCB/electronics ecosystem, with a flurry of [fully featured open source routers available](https://openwrt.org/toh/openwrt/one).
-Yet, due to the current ecosystem's limitations, under the hood, these are all still forced to rely on proprietary chips for the compute and routing tasks.
+Yet, due to the current ecosystem's limitations, under the hood, these are all still all running closed-sourced, blackbox proprietary chips for the central compute and routing tasks.

 _So what would it take to build a router chip?_

-It's a very ambitious project, since a router involves a complex SoC needing both a powerful enough CPU to run the networking stack alongside specialized networking hardware, and analog frontend for the wired and wireless connections.
-Since building a full router outright is much too ambitious of a greenfield project to start with, let's begin with a more approachable first step: building a switch.
-After all, although most people only have one router, you can have a number of smaller switches, and we also don’t have any open source chips for those either.
+It's a very ambitious project, since a router involves a complex SoC needing both a powerful enough CPU to run the networking stack alongside specialized networking hardware, and analog frontends for the wired and wireless connections.
+Since building a full router outright is much too ambitious of a greenfield project for a single person to ever hope to pull off, let's begin with a more approachable first step: building a switch.
+After all, although most people only have one router, you can have a number of smaller switches, and we also don’t have any open source chips for those.

 Oh and, I am not talking about building an FPGA switch, oh no, I am talking about building a switch ASIC, taping it out and then proving the silicon works.